tehtnaz/sandwich-factory-raylib/README.md

     * Recommended Resolution >= 540p
     * _Only supported aspect ratio is 16:9!!_

+New to Beta 2:
+  * It is now possible to load custom files
+    * Ladders are supported in the files but will not be rendered in the game.
+  * I don't plan on making a documentation yet so please refer to the dataHandling.h file where I kept my info

 Future Features (not yet ported to raylib version):
   * Ladders
   * Portals